MicrosoftDocs/power-platform/power-platform/guidance/coe/after-setup.md

 This document doesn't go deep into application lifecycle management (ALM).
 If you're interested in recommendations and scenarios, review the [overview of application lifecycle management with Microsoft Power Platform](/power-platform/alm/overview-alm).
 ALM covers many disciplines.
 This document touches lightly on the discipline of deploying solutions.

-### ALM Accelerator for Power Platform
+### ALM accelerator for Power Platform

-The [ALM Accelerator for Power Platform](almacceleratorpowerplatform-components.md) is a reference implementation that sits on top of Azure Pipelines and Git source control.
+The [ALM accelerator for Power Platform](almacceleratorpowerplatform-components.md) is a reference implementation that sits on top of Azure Pipelines and Git source control.

 The ALM Accelerator for Power Platform includes a canvas app that provides a simplified interface for makers to regularly export components in solutions to source control, and create deployment requests.